 Sudden light changes will make your discus dash and dart or even try to jump out of the tank, try to keep your room lights steady all the time.

 [STEP1] – Carry out a 75 percent water change after cleaning your tank.

 [STEP2] – Add Carbon To Your Filter

-Throw in some carbon in the tank filter to remove any chemicals that could irritate the fishes.
+Throw some carbon in the tank filter to remove any chemicals that could irritate the fish.

 [STEP3] – Use a UV filter

 Use a UV filter to kill the bacteria in the tank.